- 1 Purpose

 Appointments will not exceed three years and will be made on the basis of individual knowledge, qualities, and experience.
 Where required, specific role training will be provided by the Ethics team to members following their appointment.

 A member who fails to uphold their duties in accordance with their letter of appointment may have their membership suspended or discontinued by the Chair, UniSQ HREC.
 If the concern relates to the Chair, the matter will be referred to the Deputy Vice-Chancellor (Research and Innovation).
 Written notification of the suspension or discontinuation of ethical review membership will be provided.

 4.3 Non-HREC ethical review

 The University will establish and operate levels of non-HREC ethical review for Human Research that involve negligible or low risk and do not fall under prescribed chapters of the National Statement on Ethical Conduct in Human Research that require review by a HREC.

-The USQ HREC may choose to appoint one or more ethical reviewers to non-HREC ethical review from existing members of the USQ HREC, staff associated with the Human Research ethics function at the University, or other appropriately qualified individuals.
+The UniSQ HREC may choose to appoint one or more ethical reviewers to non-HREC ethical review from existing members of the UniSQ HREC, staff associated with the Human Research ethics function at the University, or other appropriately qualified individuals.

 Specific responsibilities for the University include, but are limited to:

 UniSQ HREC members and Human Research ethical review members